samuelrs9/klmnn-novelty-detection/README.md

 ```
 The first one implements KNN-based novelty detection without metric learning, the second addresses the problem with linear metric learning, and the last one tackles the problem with non-linear metric learning.

-To perform the metric learning, we used the original implementation made available by the authors of the **LMNN** algorithm (website).
-For the kernelization algorithm, we used the **KPCA** algorithm, also made available by third parties.
+To perform the metric learning, we used the original implementation made available by the authors of the LMNN algorithm (https://www.cs.cornell.edu/~kilian/code/lmnn/lmnn.html).
+For the kernelization algorithm, we used the KPCA algorithm, also made available by third parties.

 Both the LMNN and KPCA algorithms provided by third parties can be found in the `external` directory.